Varuntolani2108/Varuntolani2108/README.md

 3. **[Twitter Sentiment Analysis](https://github.com/Varuntolani2108/Twitter-Sentiment-Analysis)**: A project to classify tweets' sentiment as positive, negative, or neutral using NLP techniques.
 4. **[Student Data Analysis](https://github.com/Varuntolani2108/Student-Data-Analysis)**:  A project that analyzes student performance based on various academic and demographic factors.
 5. **[Price Prediction for Flights](https://github.com/Varuntolani2108/Price-Prediction-for-Flights)**:
-6. **[Hand Gesture Detection using Mediapipe](https://github.com/Varuntolani2108/Hand-Gesture-Detection-using-Mediapipe)**: A real-time sign language recognition system using Mediapipe and OpenCV.
+6. **[Sign Language Detection using Mediapipe](https://github.com/Varuntolani2108/Hand-Gesture-Detection-using-Mediapipe)**: A real-time sign language recognition system using Mediapipe and OpenCV.
 7. **[Image Generation using Leap](https://github.com/Varuntolani2108/Image-Generation-using-Leap)**: A project for generating images using the Leap Api.
 8. **[NFT Marketplace](https://github.com/21parthh/nft-marketplace)**: A decentralized application for trading NFTs.